sourcegraph/about/content/terms/terms-cloud.md

 </span>

-<span style={{color: '#777777'}}><i>**Short version**: Our privacy policy tells you what you need to know about how we use any personal information you provide to us.
-The internet is a dangerous place and, while we’ve instituted safeguards to protect your information, you understand that data breaches happen and we can’t guarantee perfect security.</i></span>
+<p><span style={{color: '#777777'}}><i>**Short version**: Our privacy policy tells you what you need to know about how we use any personal information you provide to us.
+The internet is a dangerous place and, while we’ve instituted safeguards to protect your information, you understand that data breaches happen and we can’t guarantee perfect security.</i></span></p>

 User privacy is important to us.
 Please read our [Privacy Policy](/terms/privacy) carefully for details relating to how we collect, use, and disclose personal information you provide to us.